talisma-cassoma/Gaussian-elimination-or-row-reduction/README.md

 <h2> What for?</h2>

 for solving a system of linear equations.
-*This code is the application of that math method*

 <p>Do you know how to solve a system of linear equation?</p>

 ***Let see how we solve it!***